fredrikburmester/simple-js-lightbox/README.md

 ## Info

-This is a super simple lightbox with support for arrow keys and swiping on both mobile and desktop using the [Swipe](https://swipe.js.org/) library, [GitHub](https://github.com/lyfeyaj/swipe).
+This is a simple lightbox with support for lazy loading when scrolling through images, arrow keys and swiping on both mobile and desktop using the [Swipe](https://swipe.js.org/) library, [GitHub](https://github.com/lyfeyaj/swipe).

+Since this lightbox was made to work with lazy loading, the image links can not be taken directly from the gallery-image `src` tag, that means that we need to have a pre-defined list of all links to our images.

 ## How-to

-1. To use this lightbox you need to have an array of the imagefiles with this structure:
+1. To use this lightbox you need to have an array of the image-files with this structure:

-`array['link'] = <link-to-the-image>`
+`obj['link'] = <link-to-the-image>`

 2. You need to include the CSS and JS file in your base html file.
 ```
 <head>
   ...